defder-su/SaveHabr/README.md

 Each entry may contain hundreds files, that's why the scripts zip downloaded entries.

 Mount zips: use [Zipster](https://ipfs.io/ipfs/QmUBbaw45ebpNB8oTPd5jR8n6v8oGJ9UMKMmnWYmX4Sk8Z) on macOS, `avfs` on Linux, some tool like `WinMount` on Windows.
-So, you don't have to unpack zip-files to work with sites.
+So, you don't have to unpack zip-files to work.

-Check downloaded sites.
+Use [SaveWeb](https://github.com/defder-su/SaveWeb) to save posts.

 ---